Advance-Technologies-Foundation/repository/README.md

 clio push-pkg ATF.Repository.gz
 ```

-3. After the command completes, look at `WorkspaceExplorer` to make sure the package was installed. to check
+3. After the command completes, look at `WorkspaceExplorer` to make sure the package was installed.

 # Repository

 **Repository** (*ATF.Repository.IAppDataContext*) - is a storage and model generator.
 All models should be created via the repository.
 All changes are applied via the repository.

-## Creating a repository instance:
+## Repository instance:
 For creating repository instance we have to create *DataProvider* as repository data source.

 ### Creating a data provider instance: